A man who dives for exotic fish for aquariums said one of the most popular aquarium fish is the shark.

 Sharks can be 7 inches long yet fully matured.

-But, if you turn them loose in the ocean, they grow to their normal length of 8 feet.
+But if you turn them loose in the ocean, they grow to their normal length of 8 ft.

-But, if we are turned loose in the ocean of Christ’s Grace, we can grow “big” in Christ.
+The Lord wants to turn us loose in the ocean of Christ’s Grace, so that we can grow “big” in Christ.

 2 Peter 3:18 says:

-“but be constantly growing in the sphere of grace and an experiential knowledge of our Lord and Savior Jesus Christ.”
+“But be constantly growing in the sphere of grace and intimate knowledge of our Lord and Savior Jesus Christ.”

-We see from this verse that we grow in the sphere of grace, which means we come to the end of our own resources and learn how to live out of the unlimited resources of Jesus Christ.
+We see from this verse, that we grow in the sphere of grace, which means we are to come to the end of our own resources and learn how to live out of the unlimited resources of Jesus Christ.

-We must not only grow in grace, but in “knowledge of our Lord and Savior Jesus Christ.”
+We must also grow in “knowledge of our Lord and Savior Jesus Christ.”